ajanhallinta/MSC-BottleRecyclingMod/README.md

 # MSC-BottleRecyclingMod
-A bottle recycling mod for My Summer Car (MSCLoader)
+A bottle recycling mod for My Summer Car and for MSCLoader by piotrulos: (https://github.com/piotrulos/MSCModLoader)